keithpitt/DKPredicateBuilder/Readme.markdown

 ### Working with Core Data

-If you want to use `DKArrayQuery` with Core Data, I highly recommend you check out [DKCoreData](https://github.com/keithpitt/DKCoreData), but if you just want to use this class directly with an `NSFetchRequest` this is how it would look:
+If you want to use `DKPredicateBuilder` with Core Data, I highly recommend you check out [DKCoreData](https://github.com/keithpitt/DKCoreData), but if you just want to use this class directly with an `NSFetchRequest` this is how it would look: